Georgakopoulos-Soares-lab/python_workshop/challenges/README.md

     Input: 123456789 Output: 987654321
     ```

-- Create a function that takes as input a string from the nucleotide alphabet (a, g, c or t) and translates it to protein sequence assuming the standard translation table.
-You should try to find a function that does this for you by searching the internet.
+- Create a function that takes as input a string from the nucleotide alphabet (a, g, c or t) and counts the total number of subsequences that contain at least 8 or exactly 2 CpG islands.

 - Create a function that allows the user to play rock, paper, scissor (the computer picks randomly)
 Hint: import random.choice